 Melaleuca as an internal supplement

 Melaleuca is approved for oral use as a dietary supplement as a food additive or flavoring agent by the Food & Drug Administration.* However, I don’t recommend taking it internally as a dietary supplement or home remedy, because doing so can be toxic.
 Some protocols for systemic fungal infections, like Candida Albicans (which can cause yeast infections like oral and vaginal thrush in additions to other infections and inflammatory conditions), do recommend taking melaleuca internally in very small doses for a short period of time (not for children).
-However, this should not be done without the expertise and guidance of a health professional that is well-educated about essential oils and their properties.
+However, this should not be done without the expertise and guidance of a registered aromatherapist or licensed healthcare practitioner who is well-educated about essential oils and their properties.

 It is also very important to note that not all essential oils are equal, and not all are suitable for internal consumption.
 The FDA does not regulate essential oils in terms of purity and quality, or where/how the oils are sourced the same way certain other countries do (Australia does have a government agency that regulates essential oils for purity and quality).
 What this means is that any essential oil company can claim that their oils are “pure”, without having to provide evidence of those claims.